uiua-lang/uiua/site/text/ga.md

 -⊸¬ ÷⟜⇡₀ 4
 ```

 These are points along a 1-dimensional square, but we need 2 dimensions.
-To increase the number of dimenions, we start by [join]()ing every number with `¯1` and `1`.
+To increase the number of dimensions, we start by [join]()ing every number with `¯1` and `1`.

 ```uiua
 -⊸¬ ÷⟜⇡₀ 4